Golden Rule Society logo and contact information

 Since 1972, Kaine has periodically conducted his "Swap Shop in the Sky" (with variations) to benefit non-profit groups, churches and charities throughout the country.

-"I personally raised over half a million dollars for a few non-profit groups.
-I'm now offering our newest FREE programs to every church, charity and legitimate non-profit group," said Kaine.
+We’re offering our newest FREE programs to every church, charity and legitimate non-profit group," said Kaine.

-Our volunteers raised almost a million dollars in cash and services, all of which went to the non-profit groups.
 It's impossible to determine the amounts raised by other groups who used our fund raising programs.
 Donations went directly to those participating organizations.

 The newest programs are very simple and profitable fund-raisers that will provide a continual income stream to the participating groups.
 "They'll do very well for themselves by doing good for others," said Kaine.